-Noncitizens' eligibility for TAFDC depends on their status as defined by the Immigration and Nationality Act (INA), the date that status was granted, and the meeting of other specified criteria.
-There are 11 unique statuses that can determine noncitizen applicants' eligibility for TAFDC benefits.
+A noncitizen's eligibility for TAFDC depends on the section of the Immigration and Nationality Act (INA)1 under which the noncitizen is present in the United States, the date that status was granted, and the meeting of additional criteria.
+There are 11 unique statuses that DTA recognizes in determining noncitizen applicants' eligibility for benefits.
 Those statuses are as follows: